-Q: How much does the average Medicare recipient pay out of pocket for medical expenses?
+Q: How much does the average Medicare recipient pay out of pocket for medical coverage and expenses?

 There are also differences based on gender.
-Women had slightly higher total average costs than men, and that difference grows with age, mainly because of longer life expectancies for women, and the associated higher long-term care facility costs.
+Female Medicare beneficiaries spent a slightly higher average chunk of per-capita Social Security income on health coverage and out-of-pocket costs than their male counterparts, with the exception of those under age 65 (who are on Medicare due to a disability).
+The overall higher spending as a percentage of per-capita Social Security income increases, mainly because of longer life expectancies for women, and the associated higher long-term care facility costs.

 And unsurprisingly, those in poorer health have higher out-of-pocket spending since they need more medical treatment during the year.
-In 2010, Medicare enrollees who reported being in poor health had average out-of-pocket costs of $4,505 (plus premiums), while those who reported being in excellent health had average out-of-pocket costs of $1,774 (plus premiums).
+In 2013, Medicare enrollees who reported being in poor health spent an average of $6,128 in premiums and out-of-pocket health costs, while those who reported being in excellent or good health had average out-of-pocket costs of $5,246.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.